 A short story about my father’s health exemplifies the power of the “always on” philosophy.

 In July 2020 after my father joined WHOOP, he noticed his respiratory rate increasing.
 A few days later, he was experiencing shortness of breath during exercise, a common symptom of a respiratory tract infection.
 Deciding to seek medical attention, he braced himself for what he was sure was a COVID-19 infection, but multiple tests came back negative.

 For weeks my father bounced between doctors–his primary care physician, the local hospital, and a pulmonary specialist.
 The doctors acknowledged his symptoms were significant and were therefore confused when pulmonary function tests came back within the population “normal” range.
 Knowing his data was not normal for him, he pushed for more answers.
 It wasn’t until he had a CT scan in September that a doctor recognized signs of cryptogenic organizing pneumonia, a rare viral disease that can cause severe damage if left untreated.
 Several rounds of steroids later, my father was exercising again and his WHOOP respiratory rate had returned to his baseline from nearly six months before.

-The Health Monitor will let members know when physiological metrics deviate from their own normal range.
+The Health Monitor lets members know when physiological metrics deviate from their own normal range.
 This can help people understand their overall state of health and wellness in a personalized way, not just compared to averages over millions of people.
 In cases like my father’s, this feature allows members to keep track of these important metrics and changes and more easily share their data with their doctor and other wellness professionals.